-All monitoring described herein shall meet the requirements conveyed in the FDEP's Quality Assurance Rule, 62-160 F.A.C.
-The District has adopted a uniform set of DQOs following criteria detailed within the "Analytical Methods and Default QA/QC Targets" table of the Chemistry Laboratory Quality Manual (CLQM).
+All monitoring described herein meet the requirements conveyed in the FDEP's QA Rule, 62-160 F.A.C.
+The District has adopted a uniform set of DQOs following criteria detailed within the Analytical Methods and Default QA/QC Targets table of the CLQM.

-The minimum DQOs for mercury and other toxicants, which are analyzed by contract laboratories, are covered by the list of FDEP established analytical methods, and corresponding method detection limits (MDLs) and practical quantification limits (PQLs), which is titled "Florida Department of Environmental Protection Table as Required By Rule 62-4.246(4) Testing Methods for Discharges to Surface Water" dated November 10, 2020.
+The minimum DQOs for mercury and other toxicants, which are analyzed by contract laboratories, are covered by the list of FDEP established analytical methods, and corresponding method detection limits (MDLs) and practical quantification limits (PQLs), which is titled "Florida Department of Environmental Protection Table as Required By Rule 62-4.246(4) Guidance for the Selection of Analytical Methods and the Evaluation of MDLs and PQLs List" dated November 10, 2020.

-The DQOs of the field-testing parameters for this project are covered by the table entitled Field Quality Assurance Objectives found in the field-testing section of the FSQM.
-This manual is updated regularly, and therefore, the most recent version of the FSQM details the specific field testing DQOs for this project at the time of sample collection.
+Field parameter DQOs are described in the Field Instrument Minimum Accuracy Requirements table found in the Instrument Calibration and Field Measurements section of the FSM.
+The most recent version of the FSM details the specific field testing DQOs at the time of sample collection.

-Samples are analyzed according to the provisions within the FDEP Rule 62-160 F.A.C. and the District's CLQM.
-This manual is updated regularly, and therefore, the most recent version of the District's CLQM details DQOs for this project at the time of sample collection for each specific laboratory analysis.
-Data are qualified in accordance with the FSQM, CLQM and applicable data validation SOPs.
+Samples are analyzed according to the provisions within the FDEP QA Rule, 62-160 F.A.C. and the CLQM.
+The most recent version of the CLQM details DQOs at the time of sample collection for each specific laboratory analysis.
+Data are qualified in accordance with the FSM, CLQM and applicable data validation SOPs.